24 Acres in Ashfield/Conway Donated to Franklin Land Trust

 Larry and Ed are glad to see this land go to Franklin Land Trust.
 “We know the land will always be there, and that we can still go there with our families to enjoy it,” says Larry Hott.
-“We also know that FLT has expertise and resources to manage this land, which is important to us as we think about climate change and the various threats to our forests, like invasive pests and plants.”
-In addition to donating the land to FLT, Ed and Larry also supported FLT by contributing a stewardship fee that will enable FLT to care for this land.
-Ed Etheredge, Northampton Attorney, appreciates the natural beauty and history of the landscape, and that FLT will steward this land moving forward.
+“We also know that FLT has the expertise and resources to manage this land, which is important to us as we think about climate change and the various threats to our forests, like invasive pests and plants.”
+In addition to donating the land to FLT, Ed and Larry also supported FLT by contributing a stewardship fee that will enable FLT to care for the property.
+Ed Etheredge, Northampton Attorney, appreciates that FLT will steward the natural beauty and history of the landscape moving forward.
 “It is a lovely New England forest, and we know the Franklin Land Trust will secure its beauty for years to come.”

 Land photographs by Paul Frantz.